koerners/PlagScan/Readme.md

 ## Easy usage

 1. Make sure you have [Docker](https://docs.docker.com/get-docker/) installed
+2. Pull the PlagScan image: ``docker pull stefankoerner1/plagscan:latest``.
+Note that this will download about 1.6 GB and has to be done only once.
-2. ``cd`` into the folder with the submissions that should be tested.
+3. ``cd`` into the folder with the submissions that should be tested.
 Every submission must be in a separate subfolder.
 The structure should look something like this:

     ```text
     .